sto3014/ZattooPlugin/README.md

 ### Get prepared

 If you have a Zattoo account for Germany you are all set.
-If you have a Zattoo account for Switzerland or Austria, just go to the Zattoo plugin settings and change the `Country:` combo box to your country.
+If you have a Zattoo account for Switzerland or Austria, just go to the Zattoo plugin settings and change the `Country` drop-box list to your country.

 ### Switch to Zattoo